Elli Kim Content Marketer

 ・・・

-There are real tweaks that improve Lightroom's culling performance, and they're worth knowing:
+There are real tweaks that improve Lightroom's culling performance, and they're worth knowing.

-Instead of waiting for you to open each image, a dedicated culling software evaluates your entire shoot on import — assessing focus, sharpness, facial expressions, eye openness, and composition — and surfaces the best frames before you've clicked anything.
+Instead of waiting for you to open each image, dedicated culling software evaluates your entire shoot on import.
+Focus, sharpness, facial expressions, eye openness — assessed across every frame before you've clicked anything.
+By the time you start culling, the AI has already done a first pass.
+Your job becomes confirmation, not discovery.

 ・・・